senthoor/svnlog_parser/README.txt

 NOTE: This script assumes that bugzilla/svn integration is done and bugs are committed with certain format

+Format

+B[b]ug XXXX
+where XXXX is bug number

 This script scans the SVN log and creates a summery report.
 The report has Revision numbers, Bug IDs, Person Checked in and SVN Comments.
 Svn Comments have certain words marked in Bold, like merge, merging and 5 digit numbers.